gyoto/Gyoto/INSTALL.Gyoto.md

 the available options:

     ./configure --help

+ARBLIB is known to be installed under various names depending on the Linux distribution.
+You may need to set the --with-arblib-ldflags variable to the correct name, e.g.

+    ./configure --with-arblib-ldflags=-larb

 The standard GNU INSTALL file is provided next to this file and documents the most standard and obscure features.